neonbjb/ocotillo/README.md

 # ocotillo - A fast, accurate and super simple speech recognition model

 This repo is for ocotillo, a pytorch-based ML model that does state-of-the-art English speech recognition.
+While this is not necessarily difficult to accomplish with the libraries available today, every one that I have run to is excessively complicated and therefore difficult to use.
+Ocotillo is dirt simple.
+It does its job in under 500 lines of code, and it does a **good** job.

 ## Model Description